dossist/moinmoin-memodump/README.md

 3. Copy directory `memodump` into static files directory `MoinMoin/web/static/htdocs/`.
    Again location of that directory will vary.
 It could be:

-    * `/usr/share/moin/htdocs` if you installed from Ubuntu package
+    * `/usr/share/moin/htdocs` if you installed MoinMoin from Ubuntu package
-    * `/usr/local/lib/python2.7/dist-packages/MoinMoin/web/static/htdocs` if you installed from zip
+    * `/usr/local/lib/python2.7/dist-packages/MoinMoin/web/static/htdocs` if you installed MoinMoin from zip
     * and so on

 4. Done!